wisp92/pokered/README.md

 	  - player/enemy pkmn is fully paralyzed or after hurting itself in confusion
     - Crash damage from jump kicks and pkmn hurting itself cannot be Countered

-- Misc. fixes
+- Graphical Fixes
-  - Great ball has a ball factor of 12 now
-  - Cinnabar/seafoam islands coast glitch fixed (no more missingo or artificially loading pokemon data)
-  - Stone evolutions cannot be triggered via level-up anymore
-  - Catching a transformed pokemon no longer defaults to catching a ditto
+  - Glitched sprites can no longer cause a buffer overflow that corrupts the hall of fame
   - Returning from the status screen when an opponent is in substitute/minimize no longer glitches the graphics
-  - PP-up uses are disregarded when determining to use STRUGGLE if one or more moves are disabled
   - PC graphic restored to celadon hotel
   - A tile in cinnabar mansion 3f is slightly modified to prevent getting permanently stuck
   - A tile in cerulean cave 1f adjusted so there isn't a walkable cliff tile
+  - After defeating the cerulean burglar rocket, the guard itself always moves to prevent getting stuck in the front door
+  - No more ABCD glitched sprites when using teleport without a super gameboy
+  - Fixed amazing man graphical glitch
+  - The transitional frame when turning 180 degrees now shows correctly
+  - The lower right corner tile of the mon back pic is no longer blanked

+- Item Fixes
+  - Great ball has a ball factor of 12 now
+  - Stone evolutions cannot be triggered via level-up anymore
   - Ether and elixer now account for PP-ups used when determining if move is at full PP
-  - Vending machine now checks for the correct amount of money
-  - Prevented byte overflow when determining the trash can with 2nd switch in vermillion gym
-  - Hidden nugget in safari entrance now obtainable
+  - EXP ALL fixes
-  - EXP ALL should now dispense the correct exp if multiple pokemon take place in a battle
+    - should now dispense the correct exp if multiple pokemon take place in a battle
-  - EXP ALL no longer counts fainted pokemon when dividing exp
+	- no longer counts fainted pokemon when dividing exp
-  - EXP ALL handles exp correctly when all your battle participants are knocked out
+	- handles exp correctly when all your battle participants are knocked out
-  - Enemy DVs can no longer be manipulated by having it use transform multiple times
   - Fixed a bug where itemfinder can't locate objects with a zero x or y coord
-  - After defeating the cerulean burglar rocket, the guard itself always moves to prevent getting stuck in the front door
-  - Slot machine reel bug fixed
-  - Fixed oversights in reel functionality to better match Gamfreak's intent
   - Surfboard bugfixes:
 	  - cannot use the surfboard if being forced to ride the bicycle
 	  - no longer freezes the game when using it from the item menu to get back on land